mishra1010/DataScience/readme.md

 ## Day 114 - Creating API in Flask

 Use Jsonify to expose data from the api in json format for output from model

+## Day 115 - Intro to LLMs.

+Large Language Models

+Input (prompt) -> Output (Next word)

+Its trained on vast data and mostly accurate data.
+And Reinforcement learning is also done with human intervention.

+Pre-training and then Reinformcement learning with Human intervention.

+Training takes so much time, compute and then inference also takes time and compute

+We will see  LLMs memory, RAG, LLMs context etc.